v-sonawane/Malaria-Detection/LITERATURE_SURVEY.md

-##Literature Survey
+## :memo: Literature Survey

-#A Study on Transfer Learning for Binary Classification
+# :green_book: A Study on Transfer Learning for Binary Classification

 ## Abstract